 - 1. Earned the Master's degree in psychology - 2.
 Successfully completed any remediation plans - 3.
 Passed all parts of the Preliminary Examination - 4.
 Be approved by the clinical faculty to apply - 5.
-Proposed dissertation - 6.
+Proposed dissertation by October 1st - 6.
 Admitted to candidacy